 # 3: Keep Your Focus on Research and Brainstorming

 The focus of your content strategy should be on research and brainstorming about ideas, audiences, and other areas, not on content creation & sharing.
 Spending more time on research will naturally improve the quality and impact of your content and marketing.
-Brainstorming and doing research will provide high-quality, unique material that sets you to stand out from the crowd.
+Brainstorming and doing research will provide high-quality, unique material that sets you stand out from the crowd.

 # 4: Revitalize Old Content

 Just because you’re developing a long-term content strategy doesn’t mean your current content will become obsolete.
 At times, this outdated content may be the source of your poor content marketing results in the past.
 So, start with content mining to find the great pieces of content that have been performing well for you and update them as needed.
 It will also save you time, money, and effort for new content creation/blog creation to boost traffic.

 # 5: Merging of Content and Brand Personality

 You must align your content with your brand’s personality, core mission, vision, and values.
 At the most basic level, your content creators should understand the sole reason for your brand’s presence and the purpose it serves.
 However, to achieve results and success, you must not depart your content marketing strategy from your brand’s personality.

 The term “content audit” refers to a detailed analysis of your existing content inventory.
 Once you’ve created an archive, start the in-depth auditing process to identify the patterns, behavior, and gaps that led to the content’s success or failure.

 # 7: Go Above and Beyond the Basics

 You may find yourself swinging over content topics that are out of date.
 Bring in new content ideas and topics for your content strategy.
 It will broaden the scope of your content base, attracting new readers and opportunities.